Linda Kaye Collection

 Scope and Contents

-The collection documents Linda Kaye's career, particularly her time spent photographing TCU events.
+The collection documents Linda Kaye's career, particularly her time spent photographing TCU events from 1962-2007.
 Series I consists of images taken at TCU events or of TCU faculty, staff, and students.
 Photos of sporting events and the performing arts comprise the majority of the series.
 TCU athletics are thoroughly represented.
 Even though photos of football, basketball, and baseball are most common, this collection includes photos from nearly all men's and women's sports in which TCU fielded a team during Kaye's time as photographer (intramural teams not included).
 Photos of campus are spread throughout the series, under various titles.
 Series II includes images from Kaye's assignments outside of TCU.
 The series includes family and personal portraits, along with photos from business grand openings and other ceremonies, and photos of sporting events in which TCU teams did not participate.

 - 1962-2007 inclusive, 1985-2007 bulk